samsondav/rihanna/README.md

 # Rihanna

-Rihanna is a database-backed job distributed job queue for Elixir.
+Rihanna is a postgres-backed job distributed job queue for Elixir.

 ## Installation